José Luis Espert

+In August 2025, he was confirmed as La Libertad Avanza's lead candidate for the Chamber of Deputies in Buenos Aires Province, amid controversy over his links to businessman Federico Machado.
+He resigned from the candidacy on 5 October 2025 following the ensuing scandal, and stepped down as chair of the Budget and Finance Committee the following day.

-Espert proposes to deepen the commercial opening with the world and attacks against the limitations of Mercosur.
-He is against the "corporations that devour the country": as an anti-system, he proposes that the country "change the system for another."
+Espert supports free trade, proposes to deepen the commercial opening with the world, and attacks Mercosur for what he describes as its limitations to this.
+He is against the "corporations that devour the country"; he proposes that the country "change the system for another".
 With his ideology, he seeks to position himself as the only representative of liberalism.
-Espert considers himself a "common citizen", criticizes Mauricio Macri and Alberto Fernandez and claims to be the opposition figure to Kirchnerism.

-Since 2021, he has been a National Deputy elected in Buenos Aires Province for the Avanza Libertad coalition.

 Education and career

-He was born in Pergamino to a Catalan father and an Argentine mother.
+Espert was born in Pergamino to a Catalan father and an Argentine mother.
 His father, who died in 2018, was a prominent businessman linked to the rural sector.

-He studied economics at the University of Buenos Aires (UBA).
-He earned a master's degree in economics at the University of CEMA (UCEMA), and a Master's in Statistics at the National University of Tucumán.
+Espert studied economics at the University of Buenos Aires (UBA), later earning a master's degree in economics at the University of CEMA (UCEMA), and a master's in Statistics at the National University of Tucumán.

 He started working at the Miguel Ángel Broda firm where he was a monetary policy analyst, later to become a chief economist at the same institution.
 He also worked as an econometrist at Estudio Arriazu firm and was a partner at Econométrica S.A.
 In 2000, he founded his own firm, Estudio Espert, which offers macroeconomic consultancy and Asset Management.

 He is a member of the Argentine Association of Political Economy (Asociación Argentina de Economía Política).
 He was Econometrics professor at UBA and Public Finances professor at UCEMA.

-He is a columnist in different newspapers, such as La Nación and El País from Uruguay.
+He was a columnist in different newspapers, such as La Nación and El País from Uruguay.
 In 2015, he was interviewed by José del Río at a La Nación program, which became the second-most viewed interview of the year.